 If you book with an airline that doesn’t assign seats, consider splurging for early check-in capabilities.
 This will guarantee a spot at the front of the boarding line and increase the likelihood of snagging a convenient seat.

 - Talk to a doctor about medication.

 Prescription medications are available to help with the symptoms of overactive bladder (OAB) and urge incontinence.
-Some of these drugs can take a few weeks to reach their full therapeutic effect, so be sure to discuss this option with a doctor well in advance of the departure date.
+According to urologists, some of these drugs can take a few weeks to reach their full therapeutic effect, so be sure to discuss this option with a doctor well in advance of the departure date.

 - Consider catheterization.